adebayoadebisi/05-password-generator/README.md

 # Password Generator

 ## Description
 This activity requires the creation of an application that an employee can use to generate a random password based on the various criteria they’ve selected.
 The app will run in the browser, and will feature dynamically updated HTML and CSS powered by JavaScript code.
-It will have a clean and polished user interface that is responsive, ensuring that it adapts to multiple screen sizes.
+It will have a clean and polished user interface that is responsive, ensuring that it adapts to multiple screen sizes even for sizes less than 394px.

 ## User Story
 AS a new employee setting up my secure company profile I WANT to randomly generate a password that meets the company’s security criteria SO THAT I can access the companies intranet securely.